RESEARCH STAFF STRATEGIC MANAGEMENT

 In the News: Could a Loblaw Boycott Really Work?
 Probably not, Experts say

-May 3, 2024 | Hamilton, ON
+May 3, 2024 ·

-Contributed by Andrea Lawson, McMaster University
+Contributed by: Andrea Lawson, McMaster University

 A campaign to boycott Loblaw-owned stores in May is unlikely to push changes for a company that has such a large share of the Canadian grocery market, say two McMaster experts.